 Give it a try!

-This post is written by Daniel Matthews.
 Daniel is a freelance writer and musician from Boise, ID.
-Daniel’s passions are poetry and music, which he believes are the same thing.
+Daniel's passions are poetry and music, which he believes are the same thing.
 You can find him on Twitter.